 I have always been at my happiest relaxing on beaches, so I couldn’t turn down an opportunity to spend six weeks volunteering in Mauritius.
-I was fortunate enough to revisit the island on my most recent trip with Audley, which also took me to Zanzibar, Tanzania’s Selous Game Reserve and island-hopping around the Seychelles.
+Since joining the Hidden Beaches team at Audley, I have revisited this stunning island as well as the Seychelles, Zanzibar, Tanzania, Sri Lanka, the Maldives and Thailand.

 I'll never forget when…